crfroehlich/ts-tools/src/readme/test-data/codeBlocksWithHeaders.md

 ## License

-This project is licensed with an NS8 1.0 proprietary license.
+This project is licensed with an unlicense license.

 # Table Of Contents